DHLSan/HOBIT/Final Design/VHDL source files/readme.md

-You can find the source files used to create the FracBNN IP Core here.
+You can find the source files used to create the HOBIT IP Core here.